Montana Elk Hunting: The Complete Guide

 What is the success rate for elk hunting in Montana?

 Statewide success averages roughly 22% across all methods and seasons.
-General-tag rifle hunters see 15-25% depending on the district.
-Limited-entry districts push 30-50% success rates.
+General-tag rifle hunters see 15-25% depending on the district, and limited-entry districts push 30-50%.
 Archery runs 10-15% statewide.
-The long rifle season and lower hunter density compared to other western states contribute to Montana’s solid overall success rate.
+The long rifle season and lower hunter density compared to other western states are a big part of why Montana’s overall numbers hold up as well as they do.

 How physically demanding is Montana elk hunting?

-It depends on where you hunt.
-Eastern Montana breaks and prairie country is moderately demanding — lots of walking but not extreme elevation gain.
-Western mountain districts are genuinely hard.
-Expect 1,500-3,000 feet of elevation gain per day, with some days pushing 8-12 miles on foot.
+Depends entirely on where you hunt.
+Eastern Montana breaks and prairie country?
+Moderately demanding — lots of walking but nothing extreme on the elevation gain front.
+Western mountain districts are a different animal.
+Expect 1,500-3,000 feet of gain per day, with some days pushing 8-12 miles on foot through steep, unforgiving ground.
 Backcountry wilderness hunts at 8,000-10,000 feet require peak fitness.
-Start a training program at least 12 weeks before your hunt.
+Start training at least 12 weeks out.

 Plan Your Montana Elk Hunt